idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### The Four

-The four is a fantastic book describing the value of the FAAG companies.
+The four is a fantastic book describing the value of the FANG companies.

 - Google is the brain
 - Amazon is the belly